apache/couchdb-documentation/rfcs/001-fdb-revision-metadata-model.md

 so-called "winning" branch.
 Other branches set this to null.

-If a writer comes in and tries to extend a losing edit branch, it will find the `Versionstamp` to be null and will do an additional edit branch read to retrieve the winning branch.
-It can then compare both branches to see which one will be the winner following that edit, and can assign the new `Versionstamp` to that branch accordingly.
+If a writer comes in and tries to extend a losing edit branch, it will find the first element of the value to be null and will do an additional edit branch read to retrieve the winning branch.
+It can then compare both branches to see which one will be the winner following that edit, and can assign the extra metadata to that branch accordingly.

 A writer attempting to delete the winning branch (i.e., setting `NotDeleted` to
 0) will need to read two contiguous KVs, the one for the winner and the one right before it.
-If the branch before it will be the winner following the deletion then we move the storage of the new `Versionstamp` to it accordingly.
+If the branch before it will be the winner following the deletion then we move the storage of the extra metadata to it accordingly.
 If the tombstoned branch remains the winner for this document then we only update that branch.

 A writer extending the winning branch with an updated document (the common case) will proceed reading just the one branch.

+New edit branches can only be created with `new_edits=false`, so interactive writers will just carry over the `BranchCount` with each edit they make.
+A writer with `new_edits=false` will retrieve the full range of KV pairs and set the `BranchCount` accordingly.
+Tracking the `BranchCount` here enables us to push that information into the `_changes` feed index, where it can be used to optimize the popular `style=all_docs` queries in the common case of a single edit branch per document.

 Summarizing the performance profile:
 - Extending a losing branch: 2 KVs, 2 roundtrips